joshsambrano/clinical-trial-simulator/PROJECT_REPORT.md

 The app applies three main statistical methods.

 ### 1. Kaplan-Meier survival curves
 Kaplan-Meier estimation is used to estimate survival probabilities over time while accounting for right censoring.
-This is the natural first summary for a time-to-event endpoint in a randomized clinical trial.

 ### 2. Log-rank test
 The log-rank test is used to compare the survival distributions of the treatment and control groups.
 This provides a standard hypothesis test for whether there is evidence of a survival difference between arms.

 ### 3. Cox proportional hazards regression
 A Cox proportional hazards model is fit with treatment, age, and biomarker status as predictors.
 This model estimates hazard ratios while allowing adjustment for participant characteristics.
-The treatment hazard ratio is the central estimand for the app because it connects directly to how trial efficacy is often summarized.

 ## Assumptions and diagnostics
 The major assumption checked in the app is the proportional hazards assumption.
 The app also provides residual-based plots so that users can visually assess whether the hazard ratio appears stable over time.